Zotigh/web-page/README.md

 * (First picture) This is how I think of my life right now.
 Everything is uncertain I see the path that I need to take but there are so many holes everywhere.
 I feel like one wrong move and its all over.
-The only thing I have to do is overcome all of this which I am no stranger to.
+The only thing I have to do is overcome all of this, which I am no stranger to.

 * (Second picture) This is my light at the end of the tunnel.
 Everyone just wants to be free.
 I am no different in that way.